Atilla1976/SDCarND_P3_Traffic-Sign-Classifier/README.md

 |						|												|

-#### 3. Describe how you trained your model.
+#### 3. How I trained my model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The first architecture I tried was the shown above but without Dropout.
 By optimizing the hyperparameter - Epoch, Batchsize and learning rate - it was not possible to achieve an validation accuracy above 0.93.
 To train the model I choosed the following hyperparameter values